Skip to main content

 Text: “Merry Christmas!
 Hope your day is calm, cosy and full of good food.”
 Card: “I hope this Christmas gives you the kind of rest and laughter you’ve more than earned.”

-One real detail is stronger than five big festive words.
-Mention a shared memory, a family habit, a project, a distance note or something specific about the person.
+One real detail is better than five big festive words.
+Mention a shared memory, a family tradition, a project, a distance note, or something specific about the person.

 See an example

-“I still think about our Christmas dinner last year, especially the moment everyone pretended the burnt potatoes were ‘rustic’.”
+“I still think about our Christmas dinner last year, especially when everyone pretended the burnt potatoes were ‘rustic.’”

 Religious wording and jokes both depend on the recipient.
-Use them when they fit the person, not because the message needs another variation.
+Use them when they fit the person, not just to add variety.

 See the tone choice